ucan-wg/invocation/README.md

 ### 2.1.2 Executor

-The executor is directed to perform some task described in the UCAN by the invoker.
+The executor is directed to perform some task described in the UCAN invocation by the invoker.

 ## 2.2 Life Cycle